Conservation and Development Grants and Loans

 DO YOU NEED HELP APPLYING FOR A RENEWABLE RESOURCE PLANNING GRANT?

 DNRC is offering local governments Technical Assistance to apply for planning grants.
-Technical Assistance funds are designed to assist local governments that:
+Technical Assistance is designed to assist local governments that:

 - Do not have an established relationship with a professional engineering firm.
 OR

-- Have not been successful in applying for DNRC planning grants in the prior biennium.
+- Have not been successful in applying for DNRC planning grants since July 1, 2023.

 DNRC will prioritize requests for Technical Assistance from local governments who meet the above criteria.